-DUE DILIGENCE
+DUE DILIGENCE -ASSESSMENT & MONITORIING

 Our due diligence process involves an annual assessment of our suppliers.
-The completion of a questionnaire is used to determine the risk profile of each supplier regarding modern slavery, based on a scorecard system using published reports such as Verisk Maplecroft Report, Global Slavery Index data and the Trafficking in Persons (TIP) Report.
-A more detailed survey is then carried out on those companies that we consider higher risk based on a number of indicators.
+To determine the risk profile of each supplier we use the FNET Country Risk Rating which is a combined rating using published reports such as the Global Slavery Index data and the US Trafficking in Persons (TIP) Report.
+A more detailed survey is then carried out using the SEDEX Risk Assessment which uses information from the maplecroft system produced by Verisk which analysis's Human Rights and Labour abuse risks of a particular business industry within specific country.

+For those suppliers we consider higher risk, a more detailed survey is carried based on a number of indicators.
 The indicators include: